The Lost Words: Spell Songs

 Spell Songs is a musical companion piece to The Lost Words by author Robert Macfarlane and artist Jackie Morris; a celebrated ‘spell book’ rich with poetic rhythms and imagined birdsong that naturally invited a musical response.

-Spell Songs gathers together eight remarkable musicians whose music engages deeply with landscape and nature, to respond to the creatures, art and language of The Lost Words:
+Spell Songs gathers together seven remarkable musicians whose music engages deeply with landscape and nature, to respond to the creatures, art and language of The Lost Words:

 Karine Polwart: a multi-award-winning songwriter and musician, a theatre maker, storyteller, essayist, and published writer, who’s script for her show Wind Resistance was picked by Robert Macfarlane for Guardian’s 'Best Books of 2017'